srinivas1100/cv/projects.md

 - **Firebase Cloud Storage:** To securely store and manage user-generated content and app resources.

 **Role:**
-Led the developer of Guidel, focusing on:
+Lead developer of Guidel, focusing on:

 - Designing and implementing the user interface for intuitive navigation.
 - Integrating AI technologies to deliver personalized audio content.